keep-starknet-strange/alexandria/docs/website/src/alexandria_bytes/alexandria_bytes-byte_reader-ByteReader.md

 #### Returns

-- `Option<u512>` - If there are enough bytes remaining an optional integer is returned
+- `Option<u512>` - If there are enough bytes remaining, an optional integer is returned

 Fully qualified path: `alexandria_bytes::byte_reader::ByteReader::read_u512_le`